-Smoking has long been considered detrimental to hair growth due to the nature of the chemicals found in cigarettes, vapes and other nicotine-containing items (such as cigars, pipes and patches)1.
-The delicate blood vessels of the scalp can be affected by smoking and nicotine-containing products, and thus blood flow to the area is affected.
-This has the knock on effect of slowing post-operative wound healing, reducing oxygen supply to the tissues and increasing the risk of infection by lowering the body’s immunity.
+The blood vessels of the scalp can be affected by smoking and nicotine-containing products, and thus blood flow to the area is reduced.
+Due to the reduction in oxygen supply, patients will suffer from slower wound healing and an increased risk of infection.
 In rare cases, smoking can even cause tissue “necrosis”, or death of the tissues.

 How Do Wounds Heal?